wexample/symfony-translations/README.md

 - **Context-Aware Translations**: Automatically resolve translation paths based on the current controller/route
 - **Inheritance**: Extend translation files with the `~extends` directive
 - **Debug Tools**: Twig functions to debug translation domains, locales, and catalogs
+- **Bundle Integration**: Automatic handling of bundle translations with proper domain resolution
+- **Fallback Mechanism**: Returns the full domain and key if a translation is not found, making debugging easier

 ## Installation